Rio Cinema celebrates Hackney’s politically-charged film history

 Members of the Rio’s Slide/Tape Archive group.
 Photograph: Rio Cinema

-The screening’s centrepiece is Own Home? from writer-director and Hackney resident Bec Evans.
+The screening’s centrepiece is Own Home? from writer-director Bec Evans.
 It depicts a dystopian near-future where London’s homeowners have government-issued shutters that hide entire building structures in cocoons of iron, transforming them into “morbid lego blocks” covering the urban landscape as a means of protecting residents from dispossessed rioters.

 “The story came out of being in a sticky living situation,” Evans tells the audience.